IAmOZRules/PyBot/README.md

 - [x] Customize the Command Line Output ✅
 - [x] Combine all tasks into a single CLI ✅
 - [ ] Add support for training multiple intents at once

+## This project is a major overhaul of the similar project [Rude-ChatBot](https://github.com/IAmOZRules/Rude-Chatbot)